section-engineering-education/engineering-education/articles/discord-bot-node/index.md

 ![The client ID is on the “General Information” tab](/engineering-education/discord-bot-node/discordbot6.png)

 Once you've traveled to this page, you'll need to specify which server to add it to.
-Then click "Authorize", and you'll be ready!
+Then click "Authorize".
+This button puts the bot in your server, and you'll be ready!

 ## Set up Your Project

-ake a folder for your project.
+Make a folder for your project.
 You can call it anything.
 Open up a command prompt or teminal, and `cd` to the folder you just created.
 You'll need to install the `discord.js` library.
 This makes it easy to interact with the Discord API.
 Type `npm install discord.js` to do this.
 It will take a bit of time.
 You might see a few warnings, but that's perfectly normal.
 Make sure you have administrative privileges if you’re on Windows, and use `sudo` on Linux.
 The screenshot here is in command prompt.

 ![The npm install discord.js command](/engineering-education/discord-bot-node/discordbot8.png)